Europe’s Software Challenge — and how to overcome it

 MetricUS StartupsEuropean Startups

-Reliance on Foreign CapitalLowerHigher, esp. on US for growth rounds 16
+Reliance on Foreign CapitalLowerHigher, especially on US growth capital

 Are Europe’s best tech talents leaving for the US (“brain drain”), and what does this mean for European software?